U.S. prosecutors pull encrypted messages from phones seized in Cohen raids

 NEW YORK (Reuters) - Federal prosecutors investigating U.S. President Donald Trump’s longtime personal lawyer Michael Cohen have extracted more than 700 pages of messages sent using encrypted programs like WhatsApp and Signal on phones seized from Cohen, according to a court filing on Friday.

 The prosecutors also said they had reconstructed 16 pages from the contents of a shredding machine taken during raids on Cohen’s home, office and hotel room in April.
-The prosecutors said in their filing in Manhattan federal court that they had turned the materials over to Cohen’s lawyers, who are expected to review them by June 25.
+The prosecutors said in their filing in Manhattan federal court that they had turned the materials over to Cohen’s lawyers.

+Prosecutors are investigating Cohen for possible crimes related to his business dealings, a source familiar with the investigation told Reuters in April.
+He has not been charged.

 Lawyers for Cohen and Trump could not immediately be reached for comment.